deanmalmgren/textract/CONTRIBUTING.md

   the back by updating the changelog in `docs/changelog.rst`

-* finally, make sure the entire test suite passes by running `./tests/run.py` and fix any lingering problems.
+* finally, make sure the entire test suite passes by running `./tests/run.py` and fix any lingering problems (usually PEP-8 nonsense).

 Style guidelines